colour-science/colour-science.org/posts/pycharm-vagrant-fabric-anaconda.rst

     As a result the directories syncing is done with *NFS*.

-    You will however be asked for your *Mac Os X* password at each virtual machine spin up because *Vagrant* needs to modify configuration files on the *Mac Os X* host.
+    You will however be asked for your *macOs* password at each virtual machine spin up because *Vagrant* needs to modify configuration files on the *macOs* host.

     In order to avoid that and following the
     `Vagrant Documentation <https://docs.vagrantup.com/v2/synced-folders/nfs.html>`_,
-    you can edit your *Mac Os X* :code:`/etc/sudoers` file and append the following content:
+    you can edit your *macOs* :code:`/etc/sudoers` file and append the following content:

     ::